Taylor-Nilsen/StudySpace/README.md

 A UCLA classroom availability platform that helps students find available study spaces across campus by scraping and analyzing classroom schedules.

 ## Overview
+# StudySpace

+A UCLA classroom availability platform that helps students find available study spaces across campus by scraping and analyzing classroom schedules.

+## Overview

 This repository contains:

 - `generate_urls.py` — generate registrar URLs for classrooms
 - `scrape.py` — scrape classroom schedules (Selenium, parallel)
 - `classrooms.json` — the scraped data consumed by the frontend
-- `main.html` — a static frontend that renders rooms from `classrooms.json`
+- `index.html` — a static frontend that renders rooms from `classrooms.json`

 The frontend is intentionally simple: a single static HTML file reads `classrooms.json` and performs client-side filtering and display.